Main index | Section 1 | 日本語 | Options |

 clear the environment inherited from the parent.

-This operation will cause a memory leak of the original environment,
+This operation causes a memory leak of the original environment,

 so should be used sparingly.